root-project/root/documentation/users-guide/GettingStarted.md

 dialog gives a choice to show or suppress the confirmation message for overwriting an existing file.

-If the Ovewrite check box is not selected, a message dialog appears asking the user to overwrite the file (Yes/No).
+If the Overwrite check box is not selected, a message dialog appears asking the user to overwrite the file (Yes/No).
 The user choice is saved for the next time the Save As... dialog shows up.